 Understanding Slip and Fall Accidents at Walmart

 A slip and fall accident is a type of personal injury that happens when you slip or trip on someone’s property.
 At retail locations, this type of accident can happen inside or outside the property.
 For example, wet floors, icy sidewalks or parking lots, and improperly secured cables or rugs are some of the most common causes of a customer slip and fall.

 Sometimes, falls are minor events that don’t result in injury or a need to pursue legal action.
 However, there are times when a fall can cause significant injuries and trauma.
 According to the Centers for Disease Control, slip and fall injuries send more than 800,000 individuals to the hospital every year, with 3 million older individuals receiving treatment in emergency rooms for injuries sustained in a fall.

 Slip and fall accidents can result in a wide range of injuries, including:

-- Bone fractures, including hip fractures, which result from slip and fall accidents more than 95 percent of the time.
-Hip fractures are also the reason why approximately 300,000 older individuals are hospitalized annually due to slip and fall accidents
+- Bone fractures, including hip fractures: These result from slip and fall accidents more than 95% of the time.
+Hip fractures also hospitalize approximately 300,000 older individuals annually due to slip and fall accidents.

-- Emotional trauma, as falling down can cause a fear of falling in the future, even if they did not sustain any serious injuries
+- Emotional trauma: Falling down can cause a fear of falling in the future, even if the person didn’t sustain any serious injuries.

 Notable Walmart Slip and Falls